adslwang4601/game_store/README.md

 ### 1. Team

-* 999999 Christian Addy
+* 999999 Peter Venkman
-* 999998 Qiang Huang
+* 999998 Ray Stantz
 * 601098 Qianqian Qin

 ### 2. Goal

 In this project, the group aims to develop a online game store for JavaScript games.
 The users of this web application include players and developers.
 Games can be added and sold by developers, and then can be purchased and played online by players.
-The game will be added using an URL to an HTML file that contains all assets and JavaScript links to JavaScript files.
 The application will be fully functional and fully tested.

-### 3. Application Design
+### 3. Application Functionalities

 #### 3.1 Features
 ##### Basic Features
 * Authentication (as a player or a developer)
 	- Login, Logout, Register, Email validation
-	- There are some ways to realize authentication.
-For example, using django.contrib.auth or the package Django-Registration-Redux.
-For email validation: django.core.mail.
-An official documentation realated to authentication: [User authentication in Django](https://docs.djangoproject.com/en/1.11/topics/auth/)

 * Basic player functionalities
 	- Buy games
 	- Play games only if have purchased them
-	- Searching games(in essence is a query to the games database)
+	- Searching games
 	- See a list of purchased games
 	- See top scores for each game